 All therapists performing this method of treatment have received training in accordance with the provincial legislation and are rostered through the College of Physiotherapists of Ontario (CPO).

-Who may be a good candidate for Dry Needling?
+Who is a Good Candidate for Dry Needling?

 - Inflammatory conditions: tendinitis, bursitis, arthritis, tenosynovitis